 Monte Nero is an attractive pyramidal peak - quite rocky - lying inside the Canavese side of Gran Paradiso Group, Subgroup Roccia Viva-Apostoli, a wild and protected milieu situated fully inside the Italian territory, between Aosta Valley in Northern Side and Piemonte (Canavese) in Southern Side.

-A superb route on high quality gneiss running on Monte Nero East Face; an interesting climb with some hard moves and some exciting pitches.
+A superb route on high quality gneiss is running on Monte Nero East Face; it's an interesting climb with some hard moves and some exciting pitches.
 A great route, notwithstanding its continuity is interrupted by an easy stripe of sloping slabs in the central section.
 In summer the route gets the sun till midday.

 Getting ThereROAD ACCESS

 From Turin reach Courgnè and Pont Canavese mt.
 461; from here follow Orco Valley as far as Rosone mt.
 715 (Km.
 16,5 from Pont Canavese).
 A bit after Rosone leave the main road and follow on the right-hand side the road rising along Piantonetto Valley and reaching Teleccio artificial Lake mt.1917.

 From Teleccio Lake (Dam, artificial lake) follow the road running along the right shore of the lake, then a steep path rising to Pontese Hut (40 minutes from the parking).
 From here follow a trail crossing all the plain (Pian delle Muande).
 After leaving Teleccio Muanda on the left-hand side cross some streams; from here there are two different routes: